Broom Factory: Renovations

-From purchase, they had intended for the building to become the firm’s Eastern Ontario branch office, as well as a café and community hub.
+From purchase, RAW Design had intended for the building to become the firm's Eastern Ontario branch office, as well as a café and community hub.
 A proposal for nine residential townhouses beside the building was later halted due to the extensive soil remediation that would have been required.

 The building was extensively restored, and portions restabilized.
 The original building and the Newlands & Sons addition were left largely unaltered, while the structurally unstable concrete and warehouse additions were demolished.
 The former warehouse footprint was repurposed as a bike parking and waste storage area.

 Careful restoration was carried out on the original brickwork, wood detailing, and windows, using historically appropriate techniques for the masonry, while modern materials were incorporated into the new windows.
 Key elevations were reconstructed or repaired to reflect the historic design while supporting contemporary use.

 Sustainability upgrades, such as improved insulation and energy-efficient systems, were also incorporated.
 By 2021, the offices were in use.
 The space was featured in the January/February 2023 Kingston Life spotlight.